Who We Are

 The Adler’s Year of the Eclipse kicked off with the opening of a new temporary exhibition, Chasing Eclipses, in March.

 Throughout the spring and summer, Adler educators and staff were out in the community giving talks and preparing Chicago for the great solar eclipse that occurred on August 21.
 The Adler’s Galaxy Ride science roadshow went to towns near Carbondale, Illinois—the site of greatest duration during the total solar eclipse—to drum up excitement via hands-on science and solar eclipse glasses.

 In total, the Adler distributed 250,000 safe solar viewing glasses to schools, public libraries, and communities across the state and facilitated over 125 educational and outreach programs to educate those who normally would not have access to our institution.

 The Adler’s eclipse efforts through August 21 impacted more than 500,000 people including a record number at the Adler when 60,000 people experienced the solar eclipse together during Chicago’s Eclipse Fest.

-636,008 guests explored the Universe with the Adler Planetarium who brought space science and STEM education to even more communities throughout Illinois.
+A total of 636,008 guests explored the Universe with the Adler Planetarium, bringing space science and STEM education to even more communities throughout Illinois.
 Attendance increased by more than 10%, resulting in another record year.
 This outcome was due in large part to the Adler’s ongoing commitment to reach more guests beyond the museum walls.

 As a leader in public engagement, the Adler Planetarium inspires everyone to #lookup with us and connect with the sky.
 This was evident during our Observe Mars! event where 3,000 friends gathered to see Mars together as a community and in locations across Chicagoland, as we expanded our ‘Scopes in the City reach to introduce new folks to the sky above.

 Other highlights of 2018 included the launch of Letters to Lovell—a letter-writing campaign asking the public to share stories of how Captain Lovell has inspired them.
 Letters from people across the globe expressed how his bravery and perseverance encouraged them to pursue their dreams, and to face their own challenges in times of adversity.
-These letters were then presented to Captain Lovell in the form of the Adler’s inaugural Lifetime Achievement Award at Celestial Ball—the most successful event to date.
+These letters were then presented to Captain Lovell in the form of the Adler’s inaugural Lifetime Achievement Award at the 2018 Celestial Ball—the most successful Celestial Ball to date.